Le-bo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 A script that adds execution permission to the owner, the group owner and the other users, to the file hello A script that adds no permissions to owner and group.
 Adds all permissions to other users.
 A script that adds all permissions to user, read and execute to group, and write and execute to other users.
+A script that sets the mode of the file hello the same as olleh’s mode using --reference.